madebywild/wild-next/README.md

 ## Installation

-`wildplate` had a global command palette, but the reality is – you're not gonna update an old project to work with the latest version of your globally installed toolkit.
-So we go old-school here and stay flexible for the future: Clone this boilerplate – fire and forget.
-Instead of complex updating mechanisms, clone again and migrate manually if needed.

 ```bash
 $ git clone https://github.com/madebywild/wild-next.git your-project # change the name and clone this repo
 $ cd your-project # jump into the project